kanika1133/Sampling_assignment/README.md

 ## Introduction

 This project aims to investigate the efficacy of various sampling techniques for generating a balanced dataset to train a machine learning model.
-The original dataset is imbalanced, thus, random over-sampling and under-sampling methods are employed to balance it.
-After achieving a balanced dataset, five distinct sampling techniques are implemented and the resulting samples are evaluated for accuracy using five different machine learning models.
+The original dataset is imbalanced, thus, over sampling methods are employed to balance it.
+After achieving a balanced dataset, four distinct sampling techniques are implemented and the resulting samples are evaluated for accuracy using five different machine learning models.

 ## Sampling Techniques